kaby76/AntlrVSIX/README.md

 grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

-## Planned for v7.0 (sometime in week of 3-May-2020 to 10-May-2020):
+## Release notes for v7.0 (4-May-2020):

-* Elimination of left recursion.
+* Added transforms for the elimination of left recursion.
-* Conversion of left or right recursion to Kleene form.
+* Added transform to convert left or right recursion to Kleene form.
 * Expand tagging of all parts of grammar file.
-Client can colorize it or not, but it will have all identified.
-* Change color selection through Visual Studio theme.
-Options will now allow user to select how it maps to code windows in the editor.
+* Changed colorizing text to use Visual Studio character classes, with a mapping from Antlr classes to VS classes in the options box.

 ## Release notes for v6.0.1 (13-Apr-2020):